Flower Bed Ideas — 11 Planting Styles That Will Inspire Your Backyard Design and Elevate Its Greenery

 (Image credit: Future)

-The first steps to planning your flower beds is to decide on the look you want to go for and what planting is going to suit your style.
-For example, if you like modern garden ideas and keep a fuss-free outdoor space, very defined flower beds with edges and a minimal color scheme would suit.
-For something more cottage garden-esque you want your beds to feel slightly wild, with no clean lines and real mix of colors.
+If you're also fond of modern garden ideas and want to keep a fuss-free outdoor space, very defined flower beds with edges and a minimal color scheme would suit.
+For something more cottage garden-esque you'd want your beds to feel slightly wild, with no clean lines and real mix of colors.

 When it comes to choosing plants for your garden, that will mostly come down to the overall look you want to achieve too, but you will want to do some research on what plants would work best in your space, with the soil and the positioning.